twse/random-stuff/Readable Fonts/Central European.md

 Tomislav Bronzin wrote the pay shareware program TIPKA (1995) for DOS and Windows.
 When uninstalling in DOSBox with `/de`, it will disable the virtual keyboard.
 The documentation is in Croatian only.

-Vedran Gačo wrote the pay shareware font editor GWD Font Editor (1995).
-This product includes a CPI file for use with DOS with Croatian characters in various encodings with all docs in Croatian and has an English user interface.

 Domagoj Klepac wrote the pay shareware program Crovert (1996) for conversion of text encodings written in Croatian language.
 The documentation is in Croatian only. (ported to OS/2 by Hrvoje Bartolin)

 [hrSlova page](http://www.blagi.net/hrslova/hrslovpl.html) with utilities from Zdravko Blagdan, in Croatian only / samo v Hrvatski.